omniosorg/omnios-extra/GUIDE.md

 special commit privileges are needed and [assistance](#omnios-community-support-channels) is available if needed.

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) before submitting a package or opening an issue.
+It covers what we accept here, and our policy on AI/LLM-assisted contributions.

 ### Prepare to build packages for OmniOS

 1. [Requirements](#requirements)